Spring Car Maintenance Checklist: What to Check as Warmer Weather Hits

 The next most obvious brake warning sign is squeaky brakes.
 Squealing or squeaky brake warning signs show potential issues with the braking system.
 When applying the brakes, if you hear high-pitched noises like squeaking, squealing, or grinding, it often indicates worn brake pads or damaged brake components.
 Brake pads are equipped with wear indicators that produce these noises when the pads are nearing the end of their lifespan.
 Ignoring these sounds can lead to further damage to the brake components, such as scoring or warping of brake rotors, which can escalate repair costs and compromise braking performance.

 Another cause for brake problems could be the presence of foreign objects or debris lodged between the brake pads and rotors can also cause similar noises.
-Regardless of the reason, squeaky or squealing brakes should prompt immediate inspection and maintenance to ensure optimal braking efficiency and safety on the road.
+Regardless of the reason, squeaky or squealing brakes should prompt immediate inspection and brake maintenance to help with optimal braking efficiency and safety on the road.